BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/ULX3S.md

 Step 2: Configure USB rules
 ===========================
-We need to let normal users program the IceStick through USB.
+We need to let normal users program the ULX3S through USB.
 This can be done by creating in `/etc/udev/rules.d` a file `80-fpga-ulx3s.rules` with the following content:
 ```